THE PEOPLE

 Executive Director

-Sandy holds an MA in International Relations and spent much of his 30s working on development issues in Africa, where among other things he shot documentaries across the continent, including a nine-part series on Tobacco in Africa, from farming to corporate marketing tactics targeting the poor.
-He worked for the International Development Research Centre (a Canadian crown corporation) from 2003-08, and as a consultant to the World Health Organization, national governments, nonprofits, and research universities from 2008-16.
-He joined TK1 in July 2021 from his previous post as Executive Director of the Santa Fe Council on International Relations (2016-21), where among other things he created and hosted the global conference, Journalism under Fire.
+Sandy holds an MA in International Relations and spent many years working on development issues in Africa, where among other things he shot various documentaries on social-justice issues.
+He worked for the International Development Research Centre from 2003-08, as a consultant for national governments, multilaterals, nonprofits, and research universities from 2008-16, and as a Santa Fe-based ED from 2016-21.
+He joined TK1 in July 2021. [email protected]

 PETE MONRO